maziac/DeZog/documentation/UnitTests.md

 ### Test Macros

 Inside the unit test you should use the provided unit test macros to test for failures [^1].
-[^1]: This is very similar to the assertions used in other languages.
+[^1]: This is very similar to the assertionions used in other languages.

 There are macros available for various purposes, e.g. to test the registers for specific values or a memory location.